 Your first action should be to write a cease and desist letter to the person who made the defamatory statement about you.
-This will save you both time and money because the legal expenses and procedures can be pretty tiring.
+This will save you both time and money because the legal expenses and procedures can be costly.
 By writing this letter and serving it to the person or business making the claim, you will have the chance to settle it out of court.
-This letter will help you to resolve the issue easier but the letter should be professionally written and powerful enough to intimidate the other party, who will assume that you can take legal action if not compensated or the statement retracted.
+This letter will help you to resolve the issue easier but the letter should be professionally written and powerful enough to sway the other party, who will assume that you will take legal action.

 Write Your Cease and Desist Letter Easily With DoNotPay!

 2. Answer the following questions: Was it slander or libel?
 What was the false statement and why was it false?
-What are your damages resulting from the defamation?
+What damage resulted from the defamation?

 3. Based on your state’s defamation laws, DoNotPay will generate you a customized cease and desist letter.